nikcleju/ESDM_Course/Projects/P5_GarageDoorControl.md

 5. When the CLOSE command is received, the system closes the door with a similar procedure, but in the closing direction.
 The status shall be set to CLOSING.

-6. When the STOP command is received during a movement, the motor is stopped as follows:
+6. When the STOP command is received during any movement, the motor is stopped as follows:
     - the motor PWM decreases from its current value to 0, decreasing at a rate of 100 in 2 seconds
     - when the motor PWM reaches 0, the motor is stopped,